tofetpuzo/LAMP/project/project1.md

 LAMP stands for L : Linux, A: Apache, M: mySQL, P: PHP.

 These aforementiomed components or software allow to build and deliver high performance web applications.
 How does this work?
 The LAMP stack shows how each element depends on each.
 Let us take an example, suppose a user sends a request to order an item from an-ecommerce store.
-For example,

 The process starts off when the Apache web server recieves the requests from the web pages from a typical use's browser.
 This request is for a PHP file, The Apache server then passes the information to PHP, which then loads the file and executes the code contained in the file.